-Unfortunately, due to a number of factors including component availability & escalating costs we no longer service any domestic garage doors.
+Unfortunately, due to a number of factors including component availability & escalating costs we no longer service or repair any domestic garage doors.

 There are a number of minor faults that occur particularly with electrically operated garage doors that you can easily remedy yourself.